wbabik/Practical_computing/Class_3/Class3.md

 After pressing <kbd>Enter</kbd> , the required information will be displayed in the terminal.
 &nbsp;

-### Exercise 1

-Please change your password.
-In the terminal type:

-`passwd` and press <kbd>Enter</kbd>.

-You will be guided through the steps of changing your password.
-Please enter your passwords carefully!  **Remember!
-Uppercase letters are not the same as lowercase in Linux !!!** The new password should be difficult to crack.
-Please make it at least 8 characters long, including a capital letter and a number.
-**Remember or write down the new password!** You'll use it from now on.
+## Getting around in the Linux environment: commands to get you started.

 > #### Copying and pasting in terminal
 >
 > Standard Windows <kbd>Ctrl</kbd> + <kbd> C</kbd> and <kbd>Ctrl</kbd>+<kbd>V</kbd> shortcuts for copying and pasting don't work in shell, because these combinations were assigned to different commands long ago before Windows was born.
 To copy text within terminal use<kbd>Ctrl</kbd>+<kbd>Shift</kbd> +<kbd>Ins</kbd> and to paste <kbd>Shift</kbd>+<kbd>Ins</kbd>.
 You can mark text within terminal and use mouse right-click to insert it at the cursor position.

-## A few notes and useful commands to get you started.
+&nbsp;

+#### Exercise 2
+Please find your current working directory.
+Make three directories, and in one of them, a subdirectory.
+1. Type `pwd` and press <kbd>Enter</kbd>.
+This command, an abbreviation from *print working directory*, does just that!
+The absolute path to your working directory will be printed to standard output, i.e., the terminal.

+2. Type `mkdir hiv genome scripts` and press <kbd>Enter</kbd>.
+The command `mkdir`, or an abbreviation from *make directory*, needs to be run with one or more parameters - the desired directory names.
+In this case, the command has resulted in the creation of three directories.

+3. Type `ls -l` and press <kbd>Enter</kbd>.
+You can see that your home directory now contains three new directories - *hiv*, *genome*, *scripts*.
+Cool!

+3. Type `cd scripts` and press <kbd>Enter</kbd>.
+The command `cd`, or an abbreviation from *change directory*, needs to be run with a parameter - an instruction on where to go!
+We will talk more about this in a moment.
+After executing it, you can inspect the path in the prompt line, display again the current working directory (`pwd`) and list the directory contents (`ls -l`).

+4. Type `mkdir output_files` and press <kbd>Enter</kbd>.
+Within the parent directory *scripts*, you have created another directory.
+The folder structure is getting complicated!
+---
+&nbsp;

+#### Now, let's inspect what we have created, and how to navigate!
 > ### Files, directories (folders) and paths
-> If the terms 'file' or 'directory' appears in the commands below, this will really mean the path to that file or directory.
 > You can use both **absolute** and **relative** paths.
 Let's imagine we have the following directory system and we are currently in the `user102` directory:
 >
 > ```bash